susumuota/kaggleenv/README.md

 If you do not use VSCode, that's all.
 You do not have to do anything below.

-### Stop pre-installed docker container
+### Stop pre-installed Docker container

-If you use VSCode to connect GCP Notebook, you must tweak docker container.
+If you use VSCode to connect GCP Notebook, you must tweak Docker container.
 At the moment, VSCode can only access to remote Jupyter servers with `token` option enabled.
-But pre-installed docker container disables `token` option by `c.NotebookApp.token = ''`.
-You must stop pre-installed docker container and run a new docker container with `token` option enabled instead.
+But pre-installed Docker container disables `token` option by `c.NotebookApp.token = ''`.
+You must stop pre-installed Docker container and run a new Docker container with `token` option enabled instead.

-- Stop pre-installed docker container
+- Stop pre-installed Docker container

-Stop pre-installed docker container and turn off the startup option.
+Stop pre-installed Docker container and turn off the startup option.
 See details [here](https://docs.docker.com/config/containers/start-containers-automatically/).

 ```
 docker ps -a